 Dr. Beltz work has been funded by NIH National Center for Advancing Translational Sciences mechanisms and by the American Psychological Foundation.
 In addition, she has been named an Association for Psychological Science Rising Star, and she has received the Brenda Milner Award from the American Psychological Association (Division 6) and a New Investigator Award from the Society for Behavioral Neuroendocrinology.

-Despite her junior status, Dr. Beltz is already an associate editor for a top-tier methodology journal (Multivariate Behavioral Research), and she is on three editorial boards (Advances in Methods and Practices in Psychological Science, Journal for Research on Adolescence, and Hormones and Behavior).
-She currently is a secondary co-mentor to Alexander Weigard, Ph.D., a current T32 postdoc, and has ongoing collaborations with other faculty on the T32 training grant.
+Despite her junior status, Dr. Beltz is already an associate editor for a top-tier methodology journal (Multivariate Behavioral Research), and she is on three editorial boards (Advances in Methods and Practices in Psychological Science, Journal for Research on Adolescence, and Hormones and Behavior), and has ongoing collaborations with other faculty on the T32 training grant.
 Dr. Beltz’s expertise in integrating innovative methods with substantive research questions puts her in a unique, interdisciplinary position to mentor early career scholars.

 Dr. Lora M. Cope is a Research Assistant Professor in the Department of Psychiatry and a former T32 postdoctoral fellow (2015-2016) mentored by Drs.
 Mary Heitzeg and Robert Zucker.
 She was trained in cognitive neuroimaging at the University of New Mexico Department of Psychology and Mind Research Network.
 Her primary research focus is on the neurobiological correlates of addiction risk and consequences in youth.
 She has published 28 manuscripts in total (she is first author on 17), including a high-profile paper in JAMA Psychiatry.
 Dr. Cope joined the UM Addiction Center faculty in 2017 as Research Assistant Professor.